EtherealEngine/ee-tutorials/readme.md

  ├─ 🗀 published  # Finished tutorial projects are stored as submodules │  ├─ 🗀 ...     # A published tutorial submodule ..
  │  └─ 🗀 ...     # A published tutorial submodule ..
- ├─ 🗀 src        # Contains in-development projects that might eventually be published │  ├─ 🗀 ...     # Source code of a Work-in-Progress tutorial project ..
+ ├─ 🗀 src        # In-Development projects that might eventually be published │  ├─ 🗀 ...     # Source code of a Work-in-Progress tutorial project ..
  │  └─ 🗀 ...     # Source code of a Work-in-Progress tutorial project ..
  └─ 🗎 readme.md  # This file